opnfv/functest/docs/release/release-notes/functest-release.rst

+..
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+..
+SPDX-License-Identifier: CC-BY-4.0

 =======
 License
 =======

-OPNFV Colorado release note for Functest Docs
+OPNFV Danube release note for Functest Docs
-(c) by Morgan Richomme (Orange)
+(c) by Jose Lausuch (Ericsson)

-OPNFV Colorado release note for Functest Docs are licensed under a Creative Commons Attribution 4.0 International License.
+OPNFV Danube release note for Functest Docs are licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.

 ===========================================
-OPNFV Colorado1.0 release note for Functest
+OPNFV Danube1.0 release note for Functest
 ===========================================

 Abstract